1mdarwin/drw9/modules/contrib/blazy/docs/README.md

 **Benefits**:
-* Modern browsers will continue using clean IMG without being forced to use PICTURE for the entire WEBP extensions.
+* Modern browsers will continue using clean IMG without being forced to use unnecessary PICTURE for the entire WEBP extensions.
 * Old browsers will have a PICTURE if they don't support WEBP.

 ***